khimo/khimo.github.io/bli-guides/howto-OneRemote-BLI.md

     - Action: Press
     - Command: FUNCTION_11

-_Press Light->0 to turn off all lights_
+## _Press Light->0 to turn off all lights_
-1. Repeat step 4 to 6 with two changes:
+1. Repeat step 4 to 6 of the first example with two changes:
     1. Macro's commands must turn off all lights
     1. Select _Command: CIFFER_0_Digit_0_